ibm-cloud-security/appid-serversdk-nodejs/README.md

 // Setup express application to use express-session middleware
 // Must be configured with proper session storage for production
 // environments.
 See https://github.com/expressjs/session for
-// additional documentation
+// additional documentation.
-app.use(session({
+// Also, if you plan on explicitly stating cookie usage with "sameSite"
+// attribute, set the values to either "Strict", "Lax" or "None" only. app.use(session({
 	secret: '123456',
 	resave: true,
 	saveUninitialized: true
 }));

-// if you plan on explicitly stating cookie usage with "sameSite" attribute, set the values to either "Strict", "Lax" or "None" only.

 // Use static resources from /samples directory app.use(express.static("samples"));